botpress/botpress/docs/guide/docs/tutorials/azure_ad_oauth2.md

 ## Step 3: Configure Botpress

-In your Botpress instance navigate to the code editor by going into any of your bots and add a new entry within "authStrategies" in the _botpress.config.json_ file, you may name the strategy whatever you want (keep the name URL safe) and fill in the entry in the following way:
+In your Botpress instance navigate to the code editor by going into any of your bots and add a new entry within `authStrategies` in the _botpress.config.json_ file, you may name the strategy whatever you want (keep the name URL safe) and fill in the entry in the following way:

 ```json
 "<your strategy name>": {